davidgfnet/psp-vfpu-docs/docs/introduction.md

 (.s) are not affected by this restriction.
 These instructions are also internally decomposed into a bunch of smaller operations (for instance trigonometric operations are decomposed into a series of single (.s) operations).
-The registers are allowed to overlap as long as they are cover the same element set in the same "direction" (ie. a matrix must be read using the same mode).
+The registers are allowed to overlap as long as they are compatible in terms of element count and access "direction" (ie. a matrix must be read using the same mode).

 *Examples*